p2ppsr/myac-tutorial/docs/deploy.md

 Docker containers enable an entire execution environment to be configured, packaged as a single file, and scalably deployed to any cloud execution infrastructure.

-For the Certifier Server, three containers will be created:
+For local development work on the Certifier Server, three containers will be created:
 - Authrite Certifier Server: ac-server
 - MySQL Server: ac-mysql
 - MySQL Admin Web Interface: phpmyadmin